brianerdelyi/chess-powertools/chesscom-export/README.md

 # chesscom-export

-This python script exports a users chess games from chess.com to JSON and PGN file.
+This python script exports a users chess games from Chess.com to JSON and PGN file.

 ## Usage

 You MUST edit this script and include your chess.com username.

-python3 chesscom-export.py
+Syntax: python3 chesscom-export.py

 This will create games.json and games.pgn